anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.rst

 -  BIOS Requirements

-For OpenStack control nodes we use the BIOS parameters for the basic profile defined in :ref:`ref_model:chapters/chapter05:\
+For OpenStack control nodes we use the BIOS parameters for the basic profile defined in "Cloud Infrastructure Hardware Profiles Features and Requirements" :cite:p:`refmodel`.
-cloud infrastructure hardware profiles features and requirements.`.
 Additionally, for OpenStack we need to set the following boot parameters:

 .. table:: Boot parameters